stat88/stat88.github.io/logistics.md

 Welcome to Data 88S!
 This page contains the nitty-gritty details of the class.
 Please read it carefully, and also read the companion page [about](http://stat88.org/about/) the class.

+Please check your email about **section time preferences** and turn in the form by the deadline.

 Enrolled and waitlisted students have been added to our **Ed** forum.

-Please check your email for a **section time preferences** form, and be sure to turn in the form by the deadline.
-The form and related information will also be posted on Ed.
+Section assignment information has been posted on Ed along with other start-of-term information.

+## Community Standards ##
+Data 140 is an academic community; Ed is a formal, academic space.
+We must demonstrate appropriate respect, consideration, and compassion for others.
+Please be friendly and thoughtful; our community draws from a wide spectrum of valuable experiences.
+For further reading, please reference [Berkeley's Principles of Community](https://diversity.berkeley.edu/principles-community) and the [Berkeley Campus Code of Student Conduct](https://sa.berkeley.edu/sites/default/files/Code%20of%20Conduct_January%202016.pdf).

 ## Textbook ##